eslamfaisal/wkalat-privacy-policy/README.md

 This policy is effective as of 2023-05-04

+**Delete account**

+You can delete your acount when you sign in and go to account tab, then you will find a button called delete account, that will delete account without any permission.

 **Contact Us**

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at wkalat.app@gmail.com.